-For all samples, we estimate the proportion of data coming from an individual other than the one being processed (contamination rate).
+For all samples, we estimate the proportion of data coming from an individual other than the one being processed, referred to as the contamination rate.
 We follow two separate processes for WGS and arrays.
 Samples can only fail a contamination rate check for WGS.
 For arrays, as the contamination rate increases, we expect a lower call rate.
 We fail array samples for a call rate that does not meet the threshold.